dmozzoni/activerecord-intro/readme.md

 my_bike = Bike.new(59)
 your_bike = Bike.new(61)
 ```
-What will be the outcome of my_bike.class?
+What will be the outcome of `my_bike.class`?

-What will be the outcome of Bike.superclass?
+What will be the outcome of `Bike.superclass`?

-The ability of one class to gain the properties and methods of another is known as:
+The ability of one class to gain the properties and methods of another is known as _____

 We can see that `my_bike` is able to have different data than `your_bike`.
-Changing the `size` property of one object does not change the other. which is an example of one of the four major Object Oriented principles, called:
+Changing the `size` property of one object does not change any other object's `size` property.
+This is an example of one of the four major Object Oriented principles, called _____

 ### Review: What is MVC?